Deepdene House and Gardens: 20th and 21st centuries

-Between 1911 and 1914, Deepdene was leased to Almeric Paget, the MP for Cambridge.
+Between 1911 and 1914, Deepdene was leased to Almeric Paget, the MP for Cambridge (later he became 1st Baron Queenborough).
 Between December 1914 and the following June, it was used by the military, but was then left vacant.
 In 1917, the contents of the house, including the art and furniture collections, were sold at auction.
 On 20 July 1920, the mansion and the surrounding 50 acre were sold and, later that year, it became a hotel.
 In 1934, the A24 bypass road opened, cutting through the Deepdene estate close to the house.

 The Southern Railway acquired the Deepdene in June 1939, to use as its headquarters in the event of war.
 The purchase was partly funded by the government under the air raid precautions programme.
 At the outbreak of the Second World War, several railway departments moved to the house including personnel reporting to the general and traffic managers, the chief engineer and the chief accountant.
 Tube-train sized tunnels were dug into the hillside to create offices for operational control staff and the railway telephone exchange.
 Radio masts were erected in front of the main house and the stable block housed the Southern Railway Savings Bank and Superannuation Fund.
 The rail operations associated with the Dunkirk evacuation and the Normandy landings were coordinated from Deepdene.
 Following the end of the war, most railway personnel returned to London, but the telephone exchange remained operational until the final British Rail staff were withdrawn in March 1966.

 Deepdene House was sold by British Rail to Federated Homes Ltd in 1967.
 It was demolished two years later and was replaced by office buildings by the architects Scherrer & Hicks.
 The three-storey building received a commendation for its design from The Concrete Society in 1972.
 The former stable block was also demolished and replaced by an office block, known as Guthrie House.
 The architectural critic, Pevsner, summed up the demise of Hope's masterpiece as a "disgraceful and depressing story".

 In 2018, the office buildings were acquired by the developer, Stonegate Homes, and were converted to residential apartments.